ratnesh1972/pagination/README.md

 # pagination

-A simple pagination elements implemented using javascript.
+A simple pagination component implemented using javascript.